bitofbinary/bitofbinary/content/about.md

 <img src="/images/personality-type.png" style="width:350px;margin-bottom:40px;" />

 Take what you will from this.
 All I can say is that is not completely wrong.
 [Strengths and Weaknesses](https://www.16personalities.com/intp-strengths-and-weaknesses) are of particular interest.

+This website is built using the awesome Hugo static site generator and is hosted on Github pages.